roovo/obsidian-card-board/README.md

 ![tag board settingx](/images/tagBoardSettings.png?raw=true)

+### Subtags
+If you specify a tag with a trailing `/` then the column will contain all subtags of the tag.

 ## Settings
 The plugin settings are (only) accessible from the plugin view (via the settings icon above the board to the left of the tabs).
 With these, you can